 Not only do students lose skills over the summer, they also waste four to six weeks at the beginning of the semester trying to catch up.
 If your student utilizes just a couple of hours a week to brush up on their math and reading abilities, they will not only retain the academic gains they made over the previous semester, they will be able to move ahead.
 This is especially helpful for those students who are struggling to keep up.

 You don’t have to do serious schoolwork to keep their brains sharp over the summer.
 Get your student to read books they actually enjoy.
 Buy books, order them online or borrow them from the library.
 Encourage reading, no matter what form that takes.
 If your student is more interested in manga, anime, comics and magazines, that can be a good source of practice too.

 You can also practice other kinds of reading like recipes or instructions for DIY projects or manuals for new equipment in the home.

-Find an In-Home Tutor
+Find an in-home and online Tutor

 This is a wonderful way to help your child to keep their brain working over the summer, but it can really help those who are struggling to fill in the missing building blocks.
 Students who want to go up a grade or improve their marks to get into college can also utilize this time to expand their knowledge.

-Find a one-on-one tutor who can come to your home, at a time that is convenient to you, and help your child to learn in a fun and interesting way.
+Find a one-to-one tutor who can come to your home, at a time that is convenient to you, and help your child to learn in a fun and interesting way.
 Tutors should not only help with the curriculum work, but should also develop your child’s executive skills.